Royal-Reddy-Yaparla/ELK-EFK/EFK-stack/README.md

-# Elasticsearch: A Comprehensive Guide
+# Elasticsearch

 Elasticsearch is a distributed, RESTful search and analytics engine designed for scalability, real-time data indexing, and search capabilities.
 It is commonly used in log analytics, full-text search, and as part of the **EFK Stack (Elasticsearch, Fluentd, Kibana)** for log monitoring.

 ---

-## 📌 1️⃣ Cluster Architecture in Elasticsearch
+## 1️⃣ Cluster Architecture in Elasticsearch

 ### **Elasticsearch Cluster Nodes**
 An Elasticsearch cluster consists of multiple **nodes**, each serving a specific role: